Public History (CERT)

 Students enrolled in the program take seminars in history and electives in history and related fields.
 All students are required to complete an internship at a historical institution.

-Students seeking the certificate as a stand-alone program should apply at louisville.edu/graduate/apply.
+Students seeking the certificate as a stand-alone program should apply through the Graduate School.
 Create an account.
 When asked to choose a program, select "Graduate - non-degree."
 On the next page, select "College of Arts and Sciences," then "Public History (CHI)."

 The following materials are required for the certificate program:

 - GRE scores

 - Personal statement of interest in public history (500 words)